-Sun City is essentially one big holiday resort, and South Africa’s most famous getaway is an excellent place to visit if you are looking for relaxation, fun and amusement parks.
+Sun City is essentially one big holiday resort.
+South Africa’s most famous getaway, it’s an excellent place to visit if you are looking for relaxation, fun, and amusement parks.

-Sun City is found a two-hour drive away, and while there are plenty of hotels here where you could stay the night, it makes for a great day trip too.
+Sun City is a two-hour drive away from Johannesburg, meaning that while there are plenty of hotels tempting you to stay the night, it makes for a great day trip too.